vipulnaik/diet-exercise-health/events/2025/2025-06-respiratory-infection-likely-common-cold.md

 proactively clearing my nose, for instance prior to a meal or prior to going out.

+I also noticed that my time spent eating meals was much longer than usual (55 minutes and 65 minutes respectively) for both meals.
+I think this reflects an increase in meal quantity compared to the past few days, which might reflect me recharging a bit.
+With that said, the quantity of food consumed isn't as high as the duration of meals would normally suggest; I was also eating a little slower than I normally do.

 I went to sleep at 8:47 PM.

 ### Sunday 2025-06-15: first time since Wednesday that I was able to go back to sleep after mid-sleep urination